-TSTC recognizes that contagious diseases are a serious threat to public health and is committed to encouraging an informed and educated response to issues concerning these diseases.
-Individuals with HIV or Hepatitis B will not be discriminated against in admission to academic programs, health benefits or access to facilities.
-Students with HIV or Hepatitis B may attend any function or event if they are physically and mentally able to do so and they do not pose health risks to others.
+TSTC recognizes that contagious diseases are a serious threat to public health.
+We are committed to encouraging an informed and educated response to issues concerning infectious diseases.
+Individuals with HIV or Hepatitis will not be discriminated against admission to academic programs, health care, or access to facilities.
+Students with HIV or Hepatitis may attend any function or event if they are physically able to and do not pose any health risks to others.
 All information regarding the medical status of students is confidential.